maxime-tournier/maxime-tournier.github.com/notes/category-theory.md

 [^1]:
     [classes](https://en.wikipedia.org/wiki/Von_Neumann%E2%80%93Bernays%E2%80%93G%C3%B6del_set_theory)
-    are a syntactic tool to avoid logical paradoxes arising when considering *e.g.* the set of all sets not containing themselves (Russel's paradox)
+    are a syntactic restriction to avoid logical paradoxes arising when considering *e.g.* the set of all sets not containing themselves (Russel's paradox)